1. Are contributions to my Private College 529 account tax-deductible?

 Contributions to 529 plans by the account owner are excluded from that account owner’s estate when taxes are assessed, even though the owner retains complete control of the account.
 If the account owner dies before the end of the five-year period, a prorated amount will be added back into the estate.
 529 plans are an attractive option for grandparents who seek tax advantages in estate planning.
 Consult your tax advisor for information specific to your situation.

-As with any 529 plan, if you do not use the money for qualified higher education expenses, any increase in the value of your initial purchase amounts (the difference between your contribution amount and the amount refunded) will be subject to federal income tax as well as an additional 10 percent penalty.
+As with any 529 plan, if you do not use the money for qualified higher education expenses, any increase in the value of your initial purchase amounts (the difference between your contribution amount and the amount Withdrawn) will be subject to federal income tax as well as an additional 10 percent penalty.